@supergrain/silo

 The config surface forks at the top level — models for documents, queries for params-keyed results.
 One store, one memory, one finder.

-import { createDocumentStore, type QueryAdapter } from "@supergrain/silo";
+import { AdapterError, createDocumentStore, type QueryAdapter } from "@supergrain/silo";

 type TypeToModel = { user: User; post: Post };